Gisto/Gisto/README.md

 > Snippets made awesome

-Gisto is a code snippet manager that runs on GitHub Gists and adds additional features such as searching, tagging and sharing snippets while including a rich code editor.
+Gisto is a code snippet manager that runs on GitHub Gists / GitLab Snippets / local in-browser database and adds additional features such as searching, tagging and sharing snippets while including a rich code editor.
+You can also use local storage to save snippets directly in your browser.

 > [!NOTE]
 >